AaronRodriguezJimenez/Center/README.md

 # Center
 FORTRAN 90
-For theoretical chemists, and people who is working with CARTESIAN COORDINATES!!!

 This program can move the coordinates of a system around the center.
-This is specially useful for molecules in *.xyx files that are implied in molecular HF, DFT, (and other kind of) calculations.
+This is specially useful for molecules in *.xyx file format.

 This is made by calculating the X-coordinate, Y-coordinate and Z-coorinate averages and substracting each average on each coordinate from the original data.